 Should You Abort Your XXY Fetus?

+In the wise words of author Douglas Adams, don’t panic!
+If your fetus is “diagnosed” with XXY chromosomes, you have much to consider.
 Only you can make decisions about your baby.
 In the case of XXY chromosomes, it may be important to read other resources to get a balanced set of information.

-Sound like bio-science-fiction?
+Sound like science-fiction?

 There is Much More To Learn About XXY